peterasorensen/snacci/scraper/README.md

 The Deep Email Web Scraper is a powerful Apify actor designed to extract email addresses from a list of websites efficiently and comprehensively.
 This tool crawls not only the main pages but also intelligently navigates to relevant subpages like "contact," "about," and "team" to maximize email discovery.

+##### Update 2025-02-08 (v1.1)
+- Fixed an issue during link enqueueing using regex patterns to improve finding contact pages.
+- Now parsing raw direct HTML body instead of Cheerio processed HTML to improve email detection.

+(If you've used the tool before, give it another try!)

+___

 ## Key Features:

 1. **Bulk Website Processing**: Scrape multiple websites in a single run by providing a list of URLs.